Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

-\paragraph{Elicitation procedure \& Optimization} We elicit expert knowledge within both the parameter and observable space, underscoring the inherently \emph{hybrid} nature of our elicitation method.
-The analyst queries the expert regarding the following target quantities: the expected average RT for specific days $x_i$, where $i = 0,2,4,6,8$, the within-person standard deviation $s$, and the expected distribution of $R^2$ for the initial and final days ($i = 0,9$).
+\paragraph{Elicitation procedure \& Optimization} The analyst queries the expert regarding the following target quantities: the expected average RT for specific days $x_i$, where $i = 0,2,5,6,9$, the within-person standard deviation $s$ (elicitation in the parameter space), and the expected distribution of $R^2$ for the initial and final day ($i = 0,9$).
 We assume that the analyst employs quantile-based elicitation for the expected average RT per chosen day $x_i$.
 For the within-person standard deviation $s$, a moment-based elicitation approach is used, asking the expert regarding both the expected mean and standard deviation of $s$.
 Additionally, histogram-elicitation is utilized to query the expected $R^2$ distribution for each day.
-To determine the true hyperparameter values of the ideal expert, we fitted a corresponding hierarchical model in \emph{brms} \citep{burkner2017brms} using the \emph{sleepstudy} dataset and used the estimated parameter values as a reference point.
-Consequently, the ideal expert is defined by the following true hyperparameters: $\lambda^*=(\mu_0=250.40, \mu_1=30.26, \sigma_0=7.27, \sigma_1=4.82, \omega_0=33.00, \omega_1=23.00, \nu=0.04)$.
+The ideal expert is defined by the following true hyperparameters: $\lambda^*=(\mu_0=250.40, \mu_1=30.26, \sigma_0=7.27, \sigma_1=4.82, \omega_0=33.00, \omega_1=23.00, \nu=0.04)$.
 Please refer to Appendix \ref{app:diagnostics-mlm1} for detailed information about the algorithm parameters of the optimization procedure together with a figure summarizing the convergence diagnostics indicating successful convergence.

 \paragraph{Results} Figure~\ref{fig:mlm-norm-sum-res} presents the results derived from the optimization process.
-The upper left quadrant depicts the congruence between simulation-based and expert-elicited statistics, effectively highlighting successful learning.
-The first and second rows illustrate the alignment between expert-derived quantiles for the six chosen days $x_i$ and the corresponding simulated quantiles generated by the final trained model.
-Furthermore, a perfect match between the distributions of $R^2$ as indicated by the expert and predicted by the model for day 0 and 9 is evident in the first two panels of the last row.
-Finally, the queried moments (i.e., mean and standard deviation) for the model parameter $s$, which signifies the within-person standard deviation, exhibit perfect correspondence between expert expectations and model simulations.
-This correspondence can be seen in the lower right plot, characterized by the diagonal alignment of the red and blue scatter points, representing the mean and standard deviation values of $s$, respectively.
+The upper two rows depict the congruence between simulation-based and expert-elicited statistics, effectively highlighting successful learning.
+The first row illustrates the alignment between expert-derived quantiles for the five chosen days $x_i$ and the corresponding simulated quantiles generated by the final trained model.
+The first two plots in the lower row show the distributions of $R^2$ as indicated by the expert and predicted by the model for day 0 and 9.
+The model-based histograms are depicted in blue and the expert-elicited in red.
+Finally, the queried moments (i.e., mean and standard deviation) for the model parameter $s$ are depicted as remaining information in the second row.